Security in Managed Service for GitLab

 include

 function .
-Available for all license types. - Use the
+This option is available for all license types. - Use the

 Compliance framework and pipeline

 mechanism .
-You can run it in any group project.
-Available for theUltimate
+You can apply it to any of the group's projects.
+It is available for theUltimate

 .gitlab-ci.yml